pyomeca/bioptim/README.md

 # A first practical example
 The easiest way to learn `bioptim` is to dive into it.
-So let's do that and build our first optimal control program together.
+So let us do that and build our first optimal control program together.
-Please note that this tutorial is designed to recreate the `examples/getting_started/pendulum.py` file where a pendulum is asked to start in a downward position and to end, balanced, in an upward position while only being able to actively move sideways.
+Please note that this tutorial is designed to recreate the `examples/getting_started/pendulum.py` file where a pendulum is asked to start in a downward position and end, balanced, in an upward position while only being able to move sideways actively.

 ## The import
-We won't spend time explaining the import, since every one of them will be explained in details later, and that it is pretty straightforward anyway.
+We will not spend time explaining the import since every one of them will be explained in detail later, and it is pretty straightforward anyway.
 ```python
 from bioptim import (
     BiorbdModel,